inpsyde/composer-asset-compiler/README.md

 yarn tasks build
 ```

-because Yarn passes everything after the script name to the script, without the need of ` -- ` .
+because *Yarn* passes everything after the script name to the script itself, without the need for ` -- ` .

-Composer asset compiler configuration is agnostic in the regard of the usage of *Yarn* or *npm* and this is why when there's the need to pass arguments to `package.json` script, those must be written using the *npm* syntax (with ` -- `) the asset compiler will recognize when running Yarn and will remove the non needed  ` -- `.
+Composer asset compiler configuration is agnostic in the regard of the usage of *Yarn* or *npm* and this is why when there's the need to pass arguments to `package.json` script, those must be written using the *npm* syntax (with ` -- `) and the asset compiler will recognize when running *Yarn* and will remove the not needed  ` -- `.

-Back to previous example, assuming the same `package.json` on top of this section, we could have an asset compiler configuration as follows:
+Back to previous example, assuming the same `package.json` on top of this section, we could have a configuration as follows:

 ```json
 {